adi666-png/adi666-png/README.md

 <h3 align="left">About me: </h3>

-- 👋 Hi, I’m @adi666-png
+- 👋 Hi, I’m @adi666-png, a final year undergraduate student at ETCE@Jadavpur University.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Quantum Machine Learning, Quantum Communications and Optimization.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about applications of quantum algorithms in finance.
-- 💞 I’m looking to collaborate on ...

 ---